-It’s a bit confusing the specs I got from Ubiquiti, but it seems the AmpliFi Alien (model AFi-ALN-R) shares similar Wi-Fi specs as the Netgear RAX120, which is a 4×4 Wi-Fi 6 router.
+The specs I got from Ubiquiti are a bit confusing, but it seems the AmpliFi Alien (model AFi-ALN-R) shares similar Wi-Fi specs as the Netgear RAX120 4×4 Wi-Fi 6 router.
 And like Netgear, Ubiquiti also claims its own to be an 8×8 router.
 That’s a bit of a cheat; it’s just a matter of how you define the 1×1 base speed of this standard.

 Ubiquiti Alien: Cool design, mesh ready, but no multi-gig port

 The AmpliFi Alien is a cool-looking 2.65-pound (1.2 kg) cylindrical box that stands 9.84-inch (250 mm) tall and is 4.33-inch (110 mm) in diameter — somewhat similar to the ARRIS SURFboard mAX.
 It has a fancy ring of adjustable light around its base and a touchscreen on the front that shows its status and allows you to perform some essential functions.

 This touchscreen reminds me of the AmpliFi HD router, which I had fun testing a while back.
 And like the AmpliFI HD, the AmpliFi Alien uses a mobile app for the initial setup and ongoing management.
 Millennials who don’t want to use a real computer with a full web browser will likely love this.
 Savvy users might prefer a web interface, however.

 And there’s more, the AmpliFi Alien can work as a single router, but if you live in a large house, you can get additional units and mesh them together into a Wi-Fi system.
 This flexibility is similar to the case of the Asus RT-AX88U, as well as the ARRIS SURFboard mAX.